 Understanding Incoterms or International Commercial Terms is crucial to understanding the mechanics of international trade.
 Incoterms are essentially:

 The terms of the transaction that an international buyer and seller, have mutually agreed upon.
-After an understanding has been established, all the tasks, risks and costs associated with the transaction, are assigned one by one to the buyer and seller respectively.
+After an understanding has been established, all the tasks, risks, and costs associated with the transaction, are assigned one by one to the buyer and seller respectively.
 The Incoterms also clarify the time, when the risk and costs being incurred by the seller, are assigned to the buyer.

 Incoterm EXW – Ex-Works or Ex-Warehouse